saltukalakus/saltukalakus/README.md

 - ⚡ Fun fact: ...
 -->

-Please help me achieve my A+ rating target here in 2025 by giving ⭐️⭐️⭐️ to my open-source projects if they help you 🫣
+Please help me achieve my A+ rating target in 2025 by giving ⭐️⭐️⭐️ to my open-source projects if they help you 🫣

 All contributions (PRs, Issues, Questions) are welcome!